 Distribute a meeting "reminder" notice 3 days before the meeting or make personal phone calls.

 Prepare a Neighborhood Watch area map or plat plan showing names, phone numbers, and street number of each household.
 Plat maps are available from title companies at a nominal charge.
 If you tell them what the map is for, they may offer it at no charge.

 Plan for an hour-and-a-half to two-hour presentation.
 At the presentation you will:

 Learn crime prevention techniques such as home security, personal safety, and Operation Identification.

 Meet your neighbors and establish a communication network (telephone tree).

 You will learn how to order Neighborhood Watch signs.

 Once your neighborhood has been organized, maintaining interest in Neighborhood Watch is important.
 It's too easy for us to forget to keep that vigilance we thought was so important in the beginning.
-Some groups maintain interest by planning neighborhood outings, meetings, summer picnics, and passing out the Neighborhood Watch Newsletter every month.
+Some groups maintain interest by planning neighborhood outings, meetings and summer picnics.

 Thank you for taking those first important steps to organize your neighborhood to help fight crime in your area.
 If the Sheriff's Office can be of any further assistance, please call us at (503) 846-2579 or email Jessica Chandler.